 Registered industries include those that are required to register with the agency but are not subject to routine and periodic examinations.
 While the agency does not maintain examination and enforcement authority over these industries, it does maintain the right to investigate consumer concerns and complaints related to these registered entities.

 The agency is pleased to provide this online system, which creates efficiency in the application process and allows the licensee to manage licenses online.
-Links to instructions for creating an account in the ALECS system are available on the side bar.

 Best Practices Guide: Applying for an Occupational License After Conviction or Deferred Adjudication